5 reasons your pension scheme would be better off in a DB master trust - professionalisation

 Hitting the higher bar

-With the pensions system increasingly complex, and regulatory requirements continuing to toughen, the role of a trustee is more challenging than ever before.
+With the increasing complexity of the pensions system, and regulatory requirements continuing to toughen, the role of a trustee is more challenging than ever before.
 It’s time consuming and expensive to not only provide adequate training to trustees, but also to recruit trustees into a role with greater responsibility and requirements.

 Benefit from a team of professionals